What Is an LPN/LVN?

 - Supervise nursing aides and assistants

-- Take blood pressure and conduct other basic care treatments
+- Take blood pressure and conduct other essential care treatments

-- Set up, clean and use catheter, oxygen suppliers and other equipment
+- Set up, clean, and use catheters, oxygen suppliers, and other equipment

-Earnings for a Licensed Practical Nurse or Licensed Vocational Nurse can widely vary from state to state and according to experience, service and further education/training.
-They are also employed across a variety of "industries" and sectors -thus influencing the mean salaries.
+Earnings for a Licensed Practical Nurse or Licensed Vocational Nurse vary widely from state to state and according to experience, service, and further education/training.
+They are also employed across various industries and sectors – thus influencing the mean salaries.

-According to the United States Bureau of Labor Statistics practical nurses have a possible job outlook of 25%, which is must faster than the rate of growth for other positions within the country, and within the field of nursing.
-The rate of pay for positions within the practical nursing field averages $41,540 per year or $19.97 per hour, but fluctuates based on experience, training and certification.
-Individuals concerned should be cognizant that national long-term projections of employment growth may not reflect local and/or short-term economic or job conditions.
+According to the United States Bureau of Labor Statistics, practical nurses have a possible job outlook of 9%, which is as fast as average compared to the rate of growth for other positions within the country and the field of nursing.
+The pay rate for positions within the practical nursing field averages $48,070 per year or $23.11 per hour but fluctuates based on experience, specialization, training, and certification.
+Individuals concerned should be aware that national long-term projections of employment growth may not reflect local and/or short-term economic or job conditions.